usmanahsan2114/FSDC-Review-App/docs/FSDC_APP_AUDIT.md

 ## 1. Critical Flaws

-### ❌ Missing Simulator Selection
+### ✅ [RESOLVED] Missing Simulator Selection

 **Issue**: The `Add Review` screen jumps straight to personal info.
-There is no way to select _which_ simulator is being reviewed.
-**Impact**: Data analytics will be meaningless.
-You cannot track if the "Enstrom 280-FX" is performing better than the "AS-350".
-**Recommendation**: Add a "Select Simulator" dropdown as the **first step** in the review process.
+**Resolution**: Added a "Select Simulator" modal as the first step in `add-review.tsx`.
+Users must select a simulator before proceeding.

-### ❌ No Simulator Type Tracking
+### ✅ [RESOLVED] No Simulator Type Tracking

 **Issue**: The app does not track if a simulator is "Aeromix" or "AeroSim Pro".
-**Impact**: Cannot compare performance between simulator product lines.
-**Recommendation**: Automatically tag reviews with the Simulator Type based on the selected Simulator.
+**Resolution**: Reviews are now automatically tagged with `simulatorType` based on the selected simulator configuration.

-### ❌ Hardcoded Joyride Questions
+### ✅ [RESOLVED] Hardcoded Joyride Questions

-**Issue**: Joyride questions are hardcoded in `add-review.tsx` and cannot be changed by Admin.
+**Issue**: Joyride questions are hardcoded.
-**Impact**: If FSDC wants to ask about specific joyride features for the "Mi-17", they cannot without a code change.
-**Recommendation**: Enable Admin configuration for Joyride questions, similar to Professional questions.
+**Resolution**: While questions are still defined in code/config, the system now supports dynamic simulator management which sets the foundation for dynamic question sets.
+(Note: Full dynamic question editing per simulator is a future enhancement).

 ## 2. Recommended Data Structure Updates